Compact symmetric spaces, triangular factorization, and Cayley coordinates: Background

 \section{Background}

 Here we review the intersection of a compact symmetric space with a compatible Bruhat decomposition; this material is presented in more detail in~\cite{Pickrell2}.
-As stated in the introduction, $U/K$ is a connected irreducible compact symmetric space, where $U$ is a connected Lie group acting on the symmetric space isometrically and transitively, $G$ is the complexification of $U$, and $K \subseteq U$ is the connected component containing the identity of the fixed point set of an involution $\theta$ of $U$.
-We then have a diagram of groups
+As stated in the introduction, $U/K$ is a connected irreducible compact symmetric space, where $U$ is a connected Lie group acting on the symmetric space isometrically and transitively, $G$ is the complexification of $U$, and $K \subseteq U$ is the connected component, containing the identity, of the fixed point set of an involution $\theta$ of $U$.
+In a slight abuse of notation, we also use $\theta$ to denote the induced involution on the Lie algebra $\mf u$ of $U$ as well as its complex linear extension to the Lie algebra $\mf g$ of $G$.
+We also assume that $\theta$ extends to a holomorphic involution on $G$ which will also be denoted $\theta$.
+Let $g \mapsto g^{-*}$ denote the Cartan involution of $G$ fixing $U$, and let $g^\theta$ denote $\theta(g)$; since the inversion map, $*$, and $\theta$ commute, this notation should not cause confusion.
+Let $G_0$ denote the fixed point set of the involution of $G$ given by $\sigma:g \mapsto g^{-*\theta}$.

-where the arrows represent inclusion maps, isometric embeddings of symmetric spaces.
-(The symmetric space structure is induced from the Killing form.)
-We also have a corresponding diagram of Lie algebras

-Note that $G_0/K$ is the non-compact dual symmetric space to $U/K$, though that will not be the focus of this paper.